Preserving linear invariants in ensemble filtering methods: Introduction

-Unfortunately, these numerical models are usually not sufficient to track the evolution of complex dynamical systems over time.
-The dynamical model might suffer from model errors, discretization errors, parameter uncertainties, and unknown forcing terms \citep{law2015data, carrassi2018data}.
-To produce accurate state estimates, it is therefore essential to couple these dynamical models with incoming data from physical sensors.
-The field of data assimilation, originally developed by the numerical weather prediction community, provides an elegant framework to combine these heterogeneous sources of information \citep{evensen1994sequential, asch2016data}.
-However, these computational methods have no ``intrinsic'' knowledge of the invariants of the underlying dynamical system and, without proper treatment, can produce non-physical posterior state estimates, e.g., a flow field with negative mass or mass unbalance, a negative chemical concentration, a non-zero divergence flow field in incompressible fluid mechanics \citep{albers2019ensemble, janjic2014conservation}.
-We refer readers to \citep{janjic2014conservation} for further motivations on preserving invariants in data assimilation schemes for geophysical applications.
-Thus, it is critical to incorporate our long-standing knowledge of physics in these data assimilation algorithms to produce physically admissible state estimates.
+To produce physically admissible solutions, modern numerical solvers ensure that discrete solutions mimic the critical invariants of the original system \citep{hairer2006geometric}.
+However, DA methods have no intrinsic knowledge of the invariants of the underlying dynamical system and can produce non-physical state estimates.
+For instance, they may result in flow fields with mass imbalance, negative chemical concentrations, or nonzero divergence in incompressible fluid mechanics \citep{albers2019ensemble, janjic2014conservation}.
+We refer readers to \citep{janjic2014conservation,dubinkina2018relevance} for further motivations on preserving invariants in data assimilation schemes.
+Thus, it is critical to incorporate our long-standing physical knowledge into these data assimilation algorithms to produce physically admissible state estimates.

-If the invariants of the underlying dynamical system are constant over the prior distribution, we show in Appendix \ref{apx:invariants} that the update of Bayes'rule guarantees that the invariants are also constant over the posterior distribution.
-In this setting, violations in the invariants are entirely due to the discrete\footnote{We use the word ``discrete'' to refer to any finite representation of the inference problem, \eg finite set of samples, finite computational grid, or even representation of operators/functions in a parametric space.} treatment of the inference problem.
-In this work, we are interested in discrete inference algorithms that preserve this critical preservation property of Bayes' rule.